bertolinimarco/aumyr-rpg-setting/docs/en/society/README.md

 #### Structure

-They do not have a permanent seat and few know the affiliates as they are almost always summoned by senior members of the Brotherhood and only on special occasions.
-It is thought that their relationship with the Brotherhood is very close and that their secret meeting place is the Crypts of Fivestar, the place of the Arrival of the Five.
+They do not have a permanent seat and few know the affiliates as they are almost always summoned by senior members of the Council and only on special occasions.
+It is thought that their relationship with the Council is very close and that their secret meeting place is the Crypts of Fivestar, the place of the Arrival of the Five.

 #### Reputation

-Often being consulted on the occasion of major dilemmas, wars between Regions and other major problems, each member is considered to be like an old member of the Brotherhood: a very powerful individual.
+Often being consulted on the occasion of major dilemmas, wars between Regions and other major problems, each member is considered to be like an old member of the Council: a very powerful individual.
 Many know that their nature often makes them beyond any form of containment or law.
 In some of them a sense of superiority and arrogance develops which, in the worst case, can contribute to destabilizing the political or social balance of entire regions.
 If they are recognized, they tend to prefer solitude or a very modest life: feeling the weight of Knowledge on them, they tend to prefer roles as advisors or teachers behind the scenes of the events of the world.
 The detractors of this organization think that they participate in secret meetings aimed at manipulating the consciences of entire governments just for the sake of seeing them "dance" according to their desire or their personal ambitions.

 ### Society of Dorne

 The adventurers of the Dorne Society are known to have explored the most remote dungeons and killed monsters that are very hard to find.
-It is formed by many explorers, adventurers and heroes who have helped map most of the world on behalf of the Brotherhood.
+It is formed by many explorers, adventurers and heroes who have helped map most of the world on behalf of the Council.
 Their work is very dangerous, but it can also be very lucrative, new members to the first missions often earn enough treasures to retire permanently after a few months.

 #### Structure